 Students must meet with their advisor at least once a semester.
 Keeping in close contact with your advisor gives him/her the basis for any letters of reference or referrals in the future.
 Advising is more than just academic – it’s also about career advisement.
 Students should meet their advisor even if they are not having academic or personal issues.

-Do I have to meet with my advisor even though I do not have
+Do I have to meet with my advisor even though I do not have any concerns?

 We require students to meet with their advisor at least once a semester.
 It is the student’s responsibility to reach out to their advisor.
 Meetings are not only for students who have academic concerns – it is also about career advisement.
 Advisors can help you prepare and also forward opportunities to you.
 Also, it is important to meet regularly to establish a relationship so that if you do need help or a reference, it will be easier for advisors to help you.